EnergyInnovation/eps-docs/docs/buildings-sector-cash.md

 We also sum up the change in capital equipment supplier cash flows, which comes from changes in amounts spent on building components and on distributed energy systems.

 ![change in capital equipment supplier cash flow](/img/buildings-sector-cash-CapEqptSuppliersTot.png)

+---
+*This page was last updated in version 1.1.4.*